anandyelloju/anandyelloju/README.md

-# Hi, I'm Anand Yelloju! 👋
+# Hi,👋 I'm Anand Yelloju!👨🏻‍💼
+Passionate **Full Stack Developer** with **1+ year** of experience in building web applications.
+Skilled in HTML, CSS, Javascript, React.js, Tailwind css, Bootstrap, Java, Spring Boot, and Microservices.
+Adept at problem-solving, collaboration, and continuous learning, committed to delivering high-quality software solutions.

-Welcome to my GitHub profile, where you'll find a collection of my projects and contributions.
+Welcome to my **GitHub profile**, where you'll find a collection of my projects and contributions.

-### 🚀 About Me
-I'm a Full Stack Java Developer passionate about building robust and scalable web applications.
-With expertise in Java, Spring Boot, and front-end technologies like JavaScript and React, I enjoy tackling complex challenges and turning ideas into reality.

 ## 🛠 Tech Stack